esphome/esphome-docs/cookbook/iwoole_rgbw_table_lamp.rst

     :align: left
     :width: 60.0%

 There are pads available for 3V3 and GPIO0 on the back.
 I have tried to find easier solder points on the front, marked in the image above.
-  Be aware that VCC does not carry 3V3, but over 20 volts as far as I can tell.
+Be aware that the pin labeled VCC does not carry 3V3, but 24V DC.

 .. figure:: images/iwoole_rgbw_table_lamp_connections_bottom.jpg
     :align: left
     :width: 60.0%

 I have made the following connections, I used the pad for GPIO0 because I did not know of the other connection point yet.

 .. figure:: images/iwoole_rgbw_table_lamp_wires_top.jpg
     :align: left